ojosproject/docs/docs/url/developers/proposals/any-linux-system.md

 However, if they're using their own device, they'd have to do the following:

-1. Get an old computer
+1. Get a computer
-2. Install a Debian-based Linux distribution on their computer
+2. Install a Linux distribution on their computer
 3. Install Iris and run setup scripts
 4. Start using it!